Sign in

 Staff reference period

-• who work with students from foundation (year 1 minus 1) to year 12
+• staff who work with students from foundation (year 1 minus 1) to year 12

-• who were absent from their position for less than 4 weeks (excluding school holidays)
+• staff absent from their position for less than 4 weeks (excluding school holidays)

 Ineligible staff: